 - It keeps the tree at a manageable height for easier access when it’s time to pick.

 - It opens the canopy and encourages larger, healthier fruit.

 Less fruit leads to bigger apples.
 Think about it this way: A single tree has a given amount of resources.
 It has only so much water, sunlight, and nutrients in the growing season.
 All of the fruits divide those resources, and fewer apples mean each gets more resources to grow larger.

 Two Types of Cuts

 There are two basic types of pruning cuts: thinning cuts and heading cuts.
 The difference lies in how much of a shoot or branch is removed and how it affects the overall number of branches on your tree.
 Thinning cuts reduce the overall amount of branches on your tree while heading cuts increase the number by encouraging new shoot growth.

-- Thinning: the complete removal of the shoot or branch at its base where it joins the rest of the limb.
+- Thinning: This cut consists of the complete removal of the shoot or branch at its base, which joins the rest of the limb.
 Thinning has little impact on the appearance of the tree.
 It’s great for removing dead branches or trimming excess limbs or branches.
 It also increases the development of flower buds.

 Tips for Effective Apple Tree Pruning